memextech/fullstack-ai-app-template/README.md

 This template is based on a [template from Ansh & Riley](https://github.com/ansh/template-2).
 Check out more of their work at https://x.com/rileybrown_ai

 ## Overview
 This template comes preloaded with 4 AI Apps in the pills above.
 (Note: The pills are only accessible from the template page.
-If you've cloned it to your local environment, you can access them under the `path` directory under `</> Code` tab):
+If you've cloned it to your local environment, you can access them under the `path` directory under the `</> Code` tab):
 - AI Chat app
 - Image generator app
 - Simple social network